realworldocaml/book/book/error-handling/README.md

 `forever` doesn't return a value for a different reason: it's an infinite loop.

 This all matters because it means that the return type of `raise` can be whatever it needs to be to fit into the context it is called in.
-Thus, the type system will let us throw an exception anywhere in a program. [sexp declaration]{.idx}[exceptions/textual representation of]{.idx}
+Thus, the type system will let us throw an exception anywhere in a program.

 ::: {.allow_break data-type=note}
 #### Declaring Exceptions Using `[@@deriving sexp]`

 OCaml can't always generate a useful textual representation of an exception.
-For example:
+For example: [exceptions/textual representation of]{.idx}

 ```ocaml env=main
 # type 'a bounds = { lower: 'a; upper: 'a };;